 How To Avoid Getting Your Content Stolen on LinkedIn

-If you’re not a thief and are creating original content, there are no perfect solutions, but there are a few things you can do to protect yourself.
+If you’re creating original content and want to avoid getting ripped off, there are no perfect solutions—but there are a few things you can do to protect yourself.

 Search LinkedIn & The Web Manually

-Because most LinkedIn content thieves are lazy and unoriginal you can simply search terms in the LinkedIn search bar every month.
+Because most LinkedIn content thieves are lazy and unoriginal you can simply search phrases from your own content in the LinkedIn search bar every month.
 This is how I found the posts above.
-You can set Google Alerts for your content to see if anyone bleeds onto the open web.
-It’s not perfect, but it’s a step.
+You can extend this method online as well, setting Google Alerts for your content to see if your ideas bleed onto the open web.

-The other thing you can do is leave watermarks or logos on your original images.
+The other thing you can do to foil LinkedIn content thieves is leave watermarks or logos on your original images.
 While it can’t prevent everyone, it will prevent the bulk of people who don’t have Photoshop and can’t erase your branding.
 Obviously, they can still use your content, but at least you will be credited.

 Use Google Image Search